-It’s amazing how conservative most kids get when they are spending.
-A great way to curb the constant “I wants” from kids while at Disney World is to give them a preset amount of money to spend on souvenirs during the trip.
+It’s amazing how conservative kids get when they are spending their own money.
+A great way to curb the constant “I wants” from kids while at Disney World is to give them a set amount of money to spend on souvenirs during the trip.

 Just be sure to keep an eye on the remaining balance on each card.
-You don’t want to be at the register with them buying something and realize that they have gone over their limit and you have to fork over the extra amount.
+You don’t want to be at the register and realize they don’t have enough to complete their purchase and you have to fork over the extra amount.

 Envelope of Money

 Instead of constantly bugging me to buy something, he spends his time thinking about what he really wants to spend his money on.
-And, even at 6, he is pretty good about not asking for anything after he has spent all his money.
+And, even at 6, he was pretty good about not asking for anything after he spent all his money.

-Limit of 1 per Person
+Limit 1 per Person

-The only problem with this method is that it is harder to control the amount of money that they want to spend.
-You may find yourself in a pickle if she picks out something that costs an arm and a leg.
+The only problem with this method is that it is harder to control the amount of money that they spend.
+You may find yourself in a pickle if your child picks out something that costs an arm and a leg.
 Consider limiting the souvenirs to 1 per child with a cap on the cost.

 Save Your Money

 In 2015, we went to Disney for my son’s birthday.
 He asked his grandmas and other family members for money in lieu of birthday gifts.
-This gave him a much larger amount to spend on souvenirs for that trip.
+This gave him a much larger amount to spend on souvenirs during that trip.

 Buy Before You Go

 You can get glow sticks at Michaels, Target, and other stores for crazy cheap, especially around Halloween.
 I usually take a few dozen on our trips.
 At 12 for a dollar, if my son wants to wear 5 at a time, it’s no big deal!

 Consider stocking up on other common souvenirs before you go too.
 You can find all sorts of Disney themed toys for pretty cheap at Michaels, Party City, Target, and other places.
 Many times, you can find Disney toys at your local dollar store too.

-Another cheap option for autographs is to get a spiral bound book of index cards from an office supply store, like this one from Staples.
+Another cheap option for autographs is to get a spiral bound book of index cards from an office supply store.
 Then, when you get back home, you can take the autograph pages out and put them into a scrapbook with the photo of that character.

-Another possibility is to use something unconventional for your autographs.
-I have seen other families use photo mats, hats, shirts, and pillow cases.
-You could also take your child’s favorite Disney storybook and have the characters in it to sign the book.
+Another possibility is to use something unconventional for your autographs, like photo mats, hats, shirts, and pillow cases.
+You could also take your child’s favorite Disney storybook and have the characters sign the book.

 A Camera of Their Own

 Melissa over at Pixie Pointers has a great list of 20 free souvenirs you can get.
-My favorite free souvenirs are the park maps, celebration buttons (get one if you are celebrating your first visit, a birthday, or other special occasion), and the Wilderness Explorer guidebook from Animal Kingdom.
+My favorite free souvenirs are park maps, celebration buttons (get one if you are celebrating your first visit, a birthday, or other special occasion), and the Wilderness Explorer guidebook from Animal Kingdom.

-When you make a donation, they will give you a pin.
-My son loves making these donations and then wearing the pins.
+When you make a donation, they give you a pin.
+My son loves making these donations and wearing the pins.
 He usually will make a donation out of his spending money when he buys something at Animal Kingdom.
 This is the best because he gets the pin and the satisfaction of knowing that he is helping a good cause at the same time!